From Wikipedia

 Distribution

-[edit]Bay-breasted warblers breed in the boreal spruce-fir forests of eastern and central Canada, as well as the extreme northern United States.[3]
+[edit]Bay-breasted warblers breed in the boreal spruce-fir forests of eastern and central Canada (Newfoundland, west to northeastern British Columbia), as well as the far northeast of the United States.[8][9][11]
 The species winters in the wet lowland forests of northeastern South America, the Caribbean, and southern Central America, and may be seen during spring and fall migration across the eastern half of the United States in a variety of vegetative communities.
-Many individuals cross the Gulf of Mexico on their long-distance migration, although some travel north and south along the Mexican shore.[4]
+Many individuals cross the Gulf of Mexico on their long-distance migration, although some travel north and south along the Mexican shore.[12]
+It is a rare vagrant west to the west coast of North America, and has also been recorded in Greenland.[8][9]

 [edit]In the breeding season, bay-breasted warblers feed primarily on insects and spiders, especially the spruce budworm (Choristoneura fumiferana).[13]
 These are gleaned from vegetation, never caught on the wing.
 To avoid competition with similar species, bay-breasted warblers concentrate their foraging on the breeding grounds to the interior middle portions of coniferous trees.[14]
 On wintering grounds in the tropics, fruit forms a majority of the diet.
 Wintering bay-breasted warblers often form mixed-species flocks with other neotropical migrants and resident species.
 These flocks seek food in the forest canopy, and the bay-breasted warbler is often an aggressive member of the unit, bullying smaller species from potential food sources.[12]